The smash product for derived categories in stable homotopy theory: Outline and Preliminaries

 (for $0\leq x^{i}_{j}<y^{i}_{j}\leq 1$, but generally not with equal side lengths $y^{i}_{j}-x^{i}_{j}$: These are affinely embedded sub-cubes, rather than actual geometric sub-cubes).
 An $E_{n}$ algebra in this context is then an $S$-module $R$ together with an action

 satisfying the usual properties (where $R^{(m)}=R \sma_{S} \cdots \sma_{S} R$).
-As a technical remark for those familiar with $E_{n}$ ring spectra in the sense of Lewis and May \cite{lms}, we note that this is precisely an $E_{n}$ ring spectrum $R$ for the operad $\LC{n}\times \oL$ such that the underlying $\bL$-spectrum of $R$ is an $S$-module \cite[II.1.1]{ekmm}.
+As a technical remark for those familiar with $E_{n}$ ring spectra in the sense of Lewis and May \cite{lms}, we note that this is precisely an $E_{n}$ ring spectrum $R$ for the operad $\LC{n}\times \oL$ (where $\oL$ denotes the linear isometry operad) such that the underlying $\bL$-spectrum of $R$ (q.v.~\cite[II.4.1--2]{ekmm}) is an $S$-module \cite[II.1.1]{ekmm}.
 The usual theory \cite{MayGILS} (cf.~\cite[XII\S1,II\S4]{ekmm}) shows that any other sort of $E_{n}$ ring spectrum is equivalent to one of this type in an essentially unique way.

 We denote by $\AC$ the non-$\Sigma$ operad of little $1$-cubes: An element of $\AC(k)$ is a sequence of $k$ almost disjoint sub-intervals of the unit interval in order.
 Then $\AC(k)\subset \LC{1}(k)$, and as an operad $\LC{1}\iso \AC \times \Sigma$; thus, $\AC$-algebras and $\LC{1}$-algebras coincide.
 We regard $\LC{n}$-algebras as $\AC$-algebras via the usual inclusion of $\LC{1}$ in $\LC{n}$ (taking a sub-interval $[x,y]$ to the sub-cube $[x,y]\times [0,1]^{n-1}$).